Celtic Tiger: Contraction of the Tiger

 In an economic analysis, the Economic and Social Research Institute (ESRI) on 24 June 2008 forecast the possibility the Irish economy would experience marginal negative growth in 2008.
 This would be the first time since 1983.
 Outlining possible prospects for the economy for 2008, the ESRI said output of goods and services might fall that year—which would have been the Irish definition of a mild recession.
 It also predicted a recovery in 2009 and 2010.

 In September 2008, Ireland became the first eurozone country to officially enter recession.
 The recession was confirmed by figures from the Central Statistics Office showing the bursting of the property bubble and a collapse in consumer spending that terminated the boom that was the Celtic Tiger.
 The figures show the gross domestic product (GDP), which measures the value of all the goods and services produced in the State, fell 0.8% in the second three months of 2008 compared with the same quarter of 2007.
-That was the second successive quarter of negative economic growth, which is the definition of a recession.
+That was the second successive quarter of negative economic growth, which is one definition of a recession.
 The Celtic Tiger was declared dead by October 2008.

 In a November 2008 interview in Hot Press, in a grim assessment of where Ireland stood, then Taoiseach Brian Cowen said many people still did not realise how badly shaken the public finances were.

 By 30 January 2009, Ireland's government debt had become the riskiest in the euro zone, surpassing Greece's sovereign bonds, according to credit-default swap prices.
 In February 2009, Taoiseach Brian Cowen said that Ireland's economy appeared on course to contract by 6.5% in 2009.